randomnoun/bookcase-ops/setup/SETUP-CERTIFICATE.md

 # Setting up certificates

-Kubernetes seems to work better when everything's running on HTTPS, so you'll need to create some certificates to encrypt traffic to your kubernetes applications.
+Kubernetes and docker seem to work better when everything's running on HTTPS, so you'll need to create some certificates to encrypt traffic to your kubernetes applications.

 Because I don't want this stuff accidentally ending up on the internet, I use a private top-level domain (TLD) of `.randomnoun`, which isn't a real TLD.
 You might want to choose something else.
 Probably not `verisign` though, as people might confuse that with verisign.
 Which is completely different.